ritchieng/ritchieng.github.io/index.md

 ---
 ## Hello!

-I am Ritchie Ng, a machine learning engineer from the National University of Singapore (NUS) specializing in deep learning and computer vision.
+I am Ritchie Ng, a deep learning researcher from the National University of Singapore (NUS) specializing in deep learning and computer vision.

 Currently, I am conducting research in the areas of deep learning and hyperparameter optimization in NUS.
 And I live in University Town, NUS, as a Global Merit Scholar.
 Feel free to drop me a message if you are ever around NUS, I've a lot of free meal credits to spare!

-I started this website to document my personal guides on machine learning.
+I started this website to document my personal guides on machine learning and deep learning.
 This website allows anyone to easily search for a guide I wrote.
 You can use the Google Search function to easily search for guides too.

 Oh yes!
 You can check out some of my "cool" stickman [comics](http://www.ritchieng.com/tag_comic_series/) on Machine Learning if you are looking to chillax with my stickman.

+## The Purpose of Artificial Intelligence
+John Keynes predicted we would only work 15 hours a week.
+Yup, you heard it!
+I believe we can do that with even fewer stupendously productive hours.
+We can then spend the rest of our time doing other awesome things like [Black Water Rafting (bet you have never heard of this)](http://www.waitomo.com/black-water-rafting/Pages/default.aspx).

+We can and will reach there by improving machine intelligence that can directly and indirectly improve people's lives.

-## Ongoing Projects
+## Awesome Ongoing Projects
 **[Gloqo](https://www.gloqo.com)**
 <br /> This is basically "the Google" for searching code for computer science papers on arXiv.
 It's currently concentrated on deep learning and machine learning.
 I started this companion website to arXiv.org to encourage reproducible research.
 You can easily search for code that are implemented by the authors themselves or often by others.